nehera/covid_parms/README.md

 Aidan T. Neher, Joaquin Escobar-Dodero, Amy C. Kinsley

-University of Minnesota, Department of Veterinary Population Medicine
+University of Minnesota, Department of Veterinary Population Medicine, [Kinsley Lab](http://kinsleylab.umn.edu/)

 Note: This repository is in-progress, so the research has not been peer-reviewed.